 Not a few of the architects who saw the Great Exhibition were from America, and they took the concepts they’d seen back to the United States.
 The balance between form and function was being rewritten: iron, and later steel, now allowed the architect to think in new ways about building design.
 The modern skyscraper was born.

 However, the hose stream test, first introduced in 1918, wasn’t designed with glass in mind.
-It was designed to test the integrity of the cast and wrought ironwork that had been popularised by the Great Exhibition.
+It was designed for fire testing the integrity of the cast and wrought ironwork that had been popularised by the Great Exhibition.